yereverluvinunclebert/GDID-Tester/README.md

 If you are a Windows desktop user and do not use the old mobile-type apps, nor do you use the Windows store and Onedrive that require a Microsoft login, then this limitation will not affect you.
 Personally, I use Windows 10 and traditional desktop applications, Dropbox for storage and a local login.
 I do not use a Microsoft login, nor do I intend to.
 I do not want to be tracked.

-Once the GDID has been obfuscated, to prevent further moodification of the GDID you could also run a tool such as ["Windows Firewall Notifier"](https://github.com/wokhan/WFN) that can be configured to prevent any unwanted changes to the GDID by preventing login.live.com access to your computer.
+Once the GDID has been obfuscated, to prevent further modification of the GDID you could also run a tool such as ["Windows Firewall Notifier"](https://github.com/wokhan/WFN) that can be configured to prevent any unwanted changes to the GDID by preventing login.live.com access to your computer.

 For more information on the GDID tracking key visit this link : https://www.it-connect.tech/windows-gdid-impossible-to-delete-but-you-can-block-it/